Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 Then all the files from the target build directory (`sf_build`) need to be copied there.
 Then based on those files a version of the Native App can be created.

-Note: Creating version is optional, because development mode allows for creating an application from the stage files directly.
+Note: Creating version is optional, for development purposes the application can be created from the stage files directly.

 #### Preparing application package
 The first part of the deployment is creation of the application package if it does not exist yet.